HTML has links - PDF has Authentication

 (A) Lattice boom cranes manufactured after February 28, 1992, must be equipped with a device that either automatically prevents damage and load failure from contact between the load block, overhaul ball, or similar component, and the boom tip (or fixed upper block or similar component), or warns the operator in time for the operator to prevent two-blocking.
 The device(s) must prevent such damage/failure or provide adequate warning for all points where two-blocking could occur.

-(C) Temporary alternative measures: Clearly mark the hoist rope (so that it can easily be seen by the operator) at a point that will give the operator sufficient time to stop the hoist to prevent two-blocking, or use a spotter.
+(C) Temporary alternative measures (when allowed by the manufacturer): Clearly mark the hoist rope (so that it can easily be seen by the operator) at a point that will give the operator sufficient time to stop the hoist to prevent two-blocking, or use a spotter.

-(e) Boom angle or radius indicator (except for derricks with base mounted drum hoists).
-The crane must have a boom angle or radius indicator readable from the operator's station.
-Temporary alternative measures: Radii or boom angle must be determined by measuring the radii or boom angle with a measuring device.
+(a) Boom angle or radius indicator.
+The crane/equipment must have a boom angle or radius indicator readable from the operator's station.
+Temporary alternative measures (when allowed by the manufacturer): Radiuses or boom angle must be determined by measuring the radiuses or boom angle with a measuring device.

-(f) Jib angle indicator if the crane has a luffing jib.
-Temporary alternative measures: Radii or jib angle must be determined by ascertaining the main boom angle and then measuring the radii or jib angle with a measuring device.
+(b) Jib angle indicator if the crane has a luffing jib.
+Temporary alternative measures: Radiuses or jib angle must be determined by ascertaining the main boom angle and then measuring the radiuses or jib angle with a measuring device.

-(g) Boom length indicator if the crane has a telescopic boom, except where the rated capacity is independent of the boom length.
-Temporary alternative measures: One or more of the following methods must be used:
+(c) Boom length indicator if the crane has a telescopic boom, except where the rated capacity is independent of the boom length.
+One or more of the following temporary alternative measures methods must be used (when allowed by the manufacturer):

 (i) Mark the boom with measured marks to calculate boom length; or